 How is ear surgery performed?

-Dr. Stark may use local anesthesia, twilight sedation, or general anesthesia to perform otoplasty in Philadelphia.
+Dr. Stark may use local anesthesia, twilight sedation, or general anesthesia to perform otoplasty.
 This will depend upon the invasiveness of the procedure and the age of the patient.
 Ear surgery does not usually last longer than two to three hours.

 Ear surgery begins with small incisions behind the ears.
 The ear fold normally covers the incisions after recovery, making any scarring nearly undetectable.
 Through these incisions Dr. Stark can trim excess cartilage away.
 He bends and shapes the ear cartilage to the desired configuration.
 He can also pin the ears closer to the head using sutures.